-Milo Yiannopoulos resigns from Breitbart amid child sex storm
+Milo Yiannopoulos resigns from Breitbart amid child sex comments

 But Yiannopoulos also told CNNMoney he was "guilty of imprecise language," and insisted that he believes pedophilia is a "vile and disgusting crime."

-Breitbart praised Yiannopoulus' "bold voice" in a statement, but said, "Milo notified us this morning of his decision to resign as editor of Breitbart Tech and we accepted his resignation."
+"Milo notified us this morning of his decision to resign as editor of Breitbart Tech and we accepted his resignation," the statement said.

+Breitbart has become a force in conservative politics, particularly as it championed the presidential candidacy of Donald Trump.
+The news outlet's chief executive during the campaign, Steven Bannon, is now one of Trump's top White House advisers.

+Yiannopoulos declined to say whether Marlow had asked for his resignation and said that he did not speak to Bannon about the decision.

-During his press conference Yiannopoulos was at times contrite, defiant and self-aggrandizing.
+Throughout the roughly half-hour presser, Yiannopoulos was at times contrite, defiant and self-aggrandizing.
 He said he did not mean some of the comments on the tapes, and they do not reflect his views.

 But he also lashed out at the people he claimed were engaged in a coordinated campaign against him.